tool3/rex/docs/run.md

 ---
 title: Run
 ---

 # Getting started

-The easiest way to get started with `d.rex` is to clone the repo, and copy your README file to the root directory.
+The easiest way to get started with `rex` is to clone the repo, and copy your README file to the root directory.
 Once done, run the `create.js` file:

 ```bash